pechkn/pechkn.github.io/notes/cs.md

 - *User acceptance testing* verifies that software can handle actual users' required tasks in real-world scenarios*

 **Test-driven development (TDD)** is a software development process relying on software requirements being tested before release and tracking all development by repeatedly testing software against all cases.

+Abstracting from code, development is a labor process that obviously should be optimized.
+For this reason multiple process control techniques are used in IT.
+**Agile** is collective name of various methods and approaches to management.
+It's main points are:

+- Focus on the needs and goals of customers for all employees of the company

+- Maximum simplification of the organizational structure, rules, processes etc

+- Working in short iterative loops with intermediate results

+- Active systematic use of feedback and retrospective

+- Increasing the authority, independence, responsibility of employees

+**Scrum** is an agile framework for developing, delivering, and sustaining complex products with focus on a software development.
+In scrum process, teams of ten or fewer members break their work into goals that can be completed within iterations called sprints in time intervals of 2-3 weeks.
+The team tracks progress in
+15-minute daily meetings, called scrums.
+At the end of the sprint, team reviews sprint, demonstrates what's done, and investigate their mistakes to improve continuously.

+**Kanban** is a lean method of managing and improving work across humans.
+This approach aims to balance demands with available capacity and improve handling of production process bottlenecks.
+Work is visualized to give participants a view of progress and process from start to finish via so-called Kanban board, and tasks are pulled as capacity permits.
+The goal is to provide a visual process management system which helps decision-making about what, when, and how much to do.
+Kanban is commonly used in software development in combination with other methods such as Scrum.